marco-weger/ing-sw-2020-weger-paterna-saulle/README.md

 ```bash
 java -jar Client.jar [CLI/GUI]
 ```
-If you decide to run it withouth the arg, you will be asked by the console.
+If you decide to run it withouth the arg, you will play in GUI mode.
 ### Server.jar
 ```bash
 java -jar Server.jar